 You see, *NSYNC was just as much hers as they were mine.
 She may say she didn't love them in exactly the same way, but she facilitated my love with buying every album, every shirt, every notebook, and every concert ticket.
 She also had the task of recording ON VHS, every morning show appearance.
 We even went out to the Today Show in New York at 4am, one time for them, now that is dedication.

 We did not make the journey to LA, I am responsible for a 10 month old after all.
 But I made sure to text her when the live stream was about to start.
-We watched together, texting about funny moments or when we spotted Lance's mom or how cute Joey's parents are and then to my surprise she sent a text that simply read "why am I crying" and it was perfect because I was crying too.
+We watched together, texting about funny moments, when we spotted Lance's mom and to say how cute Joey's parents are.
+Then to my surprise she sent a text that simply said "why am I crying", and it was perfect because I was crying too.

-I don't know for sure, but I think that's why my mom cried as well because she remembered just as clearly as I did, her driving us to Giants Stadium with "Honk if U Love *NSYNC" written on the back window and how excited I was when at one point in the show JC had a water gun that he shot into the crowd and I got hit!
+I don't know for sure, but I think that's why my mom cried as well because she remembered just as clearly as I did.
+She drove us to Giants Stadium with "Honk if U Love *NSYNC" written on the back window and she remembers how excited I was when at one point in the show JC had a water gun that he shot into the crowd and I got hit!
 There are a lot of memories tied to these five men and they were all experienced with my mom.

 It makes me hope that one day, my daughter will find a group that she loves, and I am able to take her to their concerts and recored (on the DVR or whatever the next invention is) their TV appearances so she can watch them when she gets home from school.

 I hope this is something that we can share and experience together.
 I loved going to concerts, my first being the Spice Girls at age 8.
 I still love going to concerts though it has gotten considerably harder as I got older with work and schedules becoming more complicated (and now having a baby there is the added piece of having someone watch her).